xinhaoyuan/layout-machi/README.md

   - `default_cmd`: the command to use if there is no persistent history for this layout.
   - `editor`: the editor used for the layout.
 The default is `machi.default_editor` (or `machi.editor.default_editor`).
   - `new_placement_cb`: a callback `function(c, instance, areas, geometry)` that fits new client `c` into the areas.
-    Returns whether the new client is in draft mode.
     This is a new and experimental feature.
+The interface is subject to changes.

-Either `name` or `name_func` must be set - others are optional.
+If `name` and `name_func` are both nil a default name function will be used, which splits the state based on the tag names.

 The function is compatible with the previous `machi.layout.create(name, editor, default_cmd)` calls.